-7.6.6.1.
-Trade-offs and Synergies between ES
+7.5.6.1 Trade-offs and synergies between ecosystem services (ES)

-Unplanned or unintentional trade-offs and synergies between policy driven response options related to ecosystem service (ES) can happen over space (e.g., upstream-downstream, IWM 3.8.5.2) or intensify over time (reduced water in future dry-season due to growing tree plantations, 6.5.1).
-Trade-offs can occur between two or more ecosystem services (land for climate mitigation vs food 6.3, 6.4, 6.5, Cross-Chapter Box 8: Ecosystem services, Chapter 6; Cross-Chapter Box 9: Ilustrative climate and land pathways, Chapter 6), and between scales such as forest biomass based livelihoods versus global ES carbon storage (Chhatre and Agrawal 2009)(medium evidence, medium agreement).
-Tradeoffs can be reversible or irreversible (Rodríguez et al. 2006; Elmqvist et al. 2013)(for example a soil carbon sink is reversible (6.5.1.1)
+Unplanned or unintentional trade-offs and synergies between policy driven response options related to ecosystem services (ES) can happen over space (e.g., upstream-downstream, integrated watershed management, Section 3.7.5.2) or intensify over time (reduced water in future dry-season due to growing tree plantations, Section 6.4.1).
+Trade-offs can occur between two or more ES (land for climate mitigation vs food; Sections 6.2, 6.3, 6.4, Cross-Chapter Box 8 in Chapter 6; Cross-Chapter Box 9 in Chapters 6 and 7), and between scales, such as forest biomass-based livelihoods versus global ES carbon storage (Chhatre and Agrawal 2009) (medium evidence, medium agreement).
+Trade-offs can be reversible or irreversible (Rodríguez et al. 2006; Elmqvist et al. 2013) (for example, a soil carbon sink is reversible) (Section 6.4.1.1).

-Although there is robust evidence and high agreement that ES are important for human wellbeing, the relationship between poverty alleviation and ES can be surprisingly complex, understudied and dependent on the political economic context; current evidence is largely about provisioning services and often ignores multiple dimensions of poverty (Suich et al. 2015; Vira et al. 2012).
-Spatially explicit mapping and quantification of stake-holder choices vis-à-vis distribution of various ES can help enhance synergies and reduce trade-offs (Turkelboom et al. 2018; Locatelli et al. 2014)(see 7.6.5).
+Although there is robust evidence and high agreement that ES are important for human well-being, the relationship between poverty alleviation and ES can be surprisingly complex, understudied and dependent on the political economic context; current evidence is largely about provisioning services and often ignores multiple dimensions of poverty (Suich et al. 2015; Vira et al. 2012).
+Spatially explicit mapping and quantification of stakeholder choices in relation to distribution of various ES can help enhance synergies and reduce trade-offs (Turkelboom et al. 2018; Locatelli et al. 2014) (Section 7.5.5).

-7.6.6.2.
-Sustainable Development Goals (SDGs): Synergies and Trade-offs
+7.5.6.2 Sustainable Development Goals (SDGs): Synergies and trade-offs

-The SDGs, an international persuasive policy instrument, apply to all countries, and measure sustainable and socially just development of human societies at all scales of governance (Griggs et al. 2013).
-The UN SDGs rest on the premise that the goals are mutually reinforcing and there exist inherent linkages, synergies and trade-offs (to a greater or lesser extent) between and within the sub-goals (Fuso Nerini et al. 2018; Nilsson et al. 2016b)(Le Blanc 2015).
-There is high confidence that opportunities, trade-offs and co-benefits are context and region specific and depend on a variety of political, national and socio-economic factors (Nilsson et al. 2016b) depending on perceived importance by decision and policy makers (Figure 7.7, Table 7.6 below).
+The Sustainable Development Goals (SDGs) are an international persuasive policy instrument that apply to all countries, and measure sustainable and socially just development of human societies at all scales of governance (Griggs et al. 2013).
+The UN SDGs rest on the premise that the goals are mutually reinforcing and there are inherent linkages, synergies and trade-offs (to a greater or lesser extent) between and within the sub-goals (Fuso Nerini et al. 2018; Nilsson et al. 2016b; Le Blanc 2015).
+There is high confidence that opportunities, trade-offs and co-benefits are context - and region-specific and depend on a variety of political, national and socio-economic factors (Nilsson et al. 2016b) depending on perceived importance by decision-makers and policymakers (Figure 7.7 and Table 7.6).
 Aggregation of targets and indicators at the national level can mask severe biophysical and socio-economic trade-offs at local and regional scales (Wada et al. 2016).

-There is medium evidence and high agreement that SDGs must not be pursued independently, but in a manner that recognises trade-offs and synergies with each other, consistent with a goal of 'policy coherence.'
-Policy coherence also refers to spatial trade-offs and geo-political implications within and between regions and countries implementing SDGs.
-For instance,

-35 supply side food security initiatives of land-based agriculture are impacting marine fisheries

-36 globally through creation of dead-zones due to agricultural run-off (Diaz and Rosenberg local trade-offs with biodiversity and competing uses of land and rivers (see Case Study:
+There is medium evidence and high agreement that SDGs must not be pursued independently, but in a manner that recognises trade-offs and synergies with each other, consistent with a goal of 'policy coherence'.
+Policy coherence also refers to spatial trade-offs and geopolitical implications within and between regions and countries implementing SDGs.
+For instance, supply-side food security initiatives of land-based agriculture are impacting on marine fisheries globally through creation of dead-zones due to agricultural run-off (Diaz and Rosenberg 2008).